akka/akka-grpc/docs/src/main/paradox/overview.md

 It features:

- * A generator that starting from a protobuf service definitions, Akka gRPC generates
+ * A generator, that starts from a protobuf service definitions, for:
     - Model classes
     - The service API as a @scala[Scala trait]@java[Java interface] using Akka Stream `Source`s
     - On the @ref[server side](server/index.md), code to create an Akka HTTP route based on your implementation of the service